The Ultimate List of Indianapolis Area Fall Festivals and Events

 Fall has always been my favorite time of year.
 There’s something about the crisp coolness in the air and all the festivities that come with it.
 Autumn foliage, apple orchards, pumpkin patches, craft fairs, and Halloween events bring me so much joy.
-Join in the fall fun with this ultimate list of all the amazing events happening in and around Indianapolis this season.
+Join in the fall fun with this ultimate list of all the amazing fall festivals in Indiana happening this season.
 Whether you love harvest festivals, free museum days, town events, or spooky celebrations for Halloween, you’re bound to find a fabulous fall experience perfect for your family.

-The 10th Annual Fisher’s Blues Fest will celebrate the end of Fishers’ concert series at the Nickel Plate District Amphitheater.
+The 11th Annual Fisher’s Blues Fest will celebrate the end of Fishers’ concert series at the Nickel Plate District Amphitheater.
 The amphitheater will be host to renowned blues musicians for a two-day, free, ticketless music festival happening over Labor Day weekend.
-The event will take place from 4 to 10 pm on Friday, September 2, and Saturday, September 3.
 All ages are welcome to attend and chairs, blankets, and coolers are welcome.
 Outside alcohol is not permitted.

-The German American Klub and Paulaner USA for Indy’s German Oktoberfest will be hosting Oktoberfest for its 47th year in German Park.
+The German American Klub and Paulaner USA for Indy’s German Oktoberfest will be hosting Oktoberfest for its 49th year in German Park.
 The event will celebrate all things German, with German and German-American food, dance, entertainment, and biers.
-Admission for the event is $5.00 per person (12 and under are free).
-Members of the German-American Klub will be admitted free with their membership card.
-New members who join at Oktoberfest will be reimbursed their price of admission with food/beverage tickets.
+Kids can enjoy the playground and inflatables.
+Admission for the event is $5.00 per person and ages 12 and under are free.

 Blues in the ‘Burg

-Arbuckle Acres Park in Brownsburg will be hosting this 2-day festival that features award-winning musical acts from around the country.
+Arbuckle Acres Park in Brownsburg will be hosting this festival that features award-winning musical acts from around the country.
 There will also be food trucks, a beer and wine garden, a kid’s zone, and activities for all ages.
-Times for the event are Friday 6-10 pm and Saturday 12:30-10 pm
+The party gets started at 2:30 pm.

 Penrod Arts Fair

-The 55th Annual Penrod Arts Fair® is presented by Somerset CPAs and Advisors.
+The 56th Annual Penrod Arts Fair® is presented by Somerset CPAs and Advisors.
 As “Indiana’s Nicest Day®,” this is one of the nation’s largest single-day arts fairs.
-This year’s fair will be located at Newfields and will feature over 300 artists, five stages of entertainment, more than 50 arts-related non-profit organizations, an extensive children’s area, and local food and beverages for all to enjoy.
+The fair is located at Newfields and features over 350 artists, five stages of entertainment, more than 50 arts-related non-profit organizations, an extensive children’s area, and local food and beverages for all to enjoy.
 Adult general admission tickets are $20 and children 10 and under are free.
+Buy before the week of the fair for a discount.

 Jupiter Flights Balloon Festival

-Saturday and Sunday morning races begin at dawn and are free of charge to view.
-Events throughout the day on Saturday will be included with your admission to Conner Prairie.
+Saturday and Sunday morning races begin at dawn and are free of charge to view at Conner Prairie.
 There will be a special evening Balloon Glow on Friday and Saturday Nights that will feature live music from 6:15 pm-7:15 pm, bounce houses, and activities for the whole family.
-Admission to the Balloon Glow is $11 for members and $22 for non-members.
+Just for the festival, attendees can test out the Headless Horseman corn maze before it opens to the public.
+Admission to the Balloon Glow is $12 for members and $24 for non-members.

 Zionsville Fall Festival